-All dollar amounts referenced in this Annual Information Form, unless otherwise indicated, are expressed in Canadian dollars ("\$" or "C\$").
+All dollar amounts referenced in this Annual Information Form, unless otherwise indicated, are expressed in Canadian dollars ("\$", "C\$" or "CAD").
 The Company's financial statements are presented in Canadian dollars.
-Certain information in this AIF is presented in United States dollars ("United States dollars" or "US\$").
+Certain information in this Annual Information Form is presented in US dollars ("US\$" or "USD").

-ITEM 2.
 CORPORATE STRUCTURE